songjialeichenruiyi/RDI/README.md

 Download the ImageNet dataset from the following link: [Tiny-ImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip)

 ### SpeechCommand
+The dataset needs to be loaded and preprocessed.
+Detailed procedures can be found in the data processing section of Speech_XX.py.

 ## Explanation of the functionality of the different codes